hackalot/mirus/README.md

 * `xorriso` >= 1.2.9

 ### Contributing
 If you'd like to contribute, we would love you to go ahead.
 Grab yourself a copy of the source, and get up close and personal with it.
 It doesn't bite - trust us!
-Make your changes on a seperate fork and send a pull request our way.
+Make your changes on a separate fork and send a pull request our way.
 See the `CONTRIBUTING.md` file for more details.

 ### Issue Tracker
-If you run into issues (which we almost garentee you will), please post them on the [issue tracker](https://github.com/joshbeitler/mirus/issues).
+If you run into issues (which we almost guarantee you will), please post them on the [issue tracker](https://github.com/joshbeitler/mirus/issues).
 Please tag and describe your issue in detail, and if any error codes are provided please include them.

 ### Getting Help
 We are active on Twitter at [@mirusproject](http://twitter.com/mirusproject), as well as the IRC channel `#mirus` on `irc.freenode.net`.
 The [wiki](https://github.com/joshbeitler/mirus/wiki) is an excellent place to look if you need a quick reference of Mirus.